jaimetur/PhotoMigrator/help/1-command-line-interface.md

               Pre-Processing in a previous execution using the flag '-gKeepTkout,--google-keep-takeout-folder' then you can skip it for that <TAKEOUT_FOLDER>.
 -gKeepTkout ; --google-keep-takeout-folder
-              Keeps a copy of your original Takeout before to start to process it (requires double HDD space).
+              Keeps a untouched copy of your original Takeout folder. (requires double HDD space).
               TIP: If you use as <TAKEOUT_FOLDER>, the folder that contains your Takeout's Zip files, you will always conserve the original Zips and don't need to use this flag.
 -gpthInfo   ; --show-gpth-info = [true,false]